All Products

 Use a KMS key (Recommended)

-Alibaba Cloud Key Management Service (KMS) lets you host your keys, supports key rotation (automatic key updates), and provides high security and maintainability.
-Even if an AccessKey (AK) used to access KMS is leaked, you can control the risk by disabling the AK or tightening the access policy, and the key itself will not be compromised.
+Alibaba Cloud Key Management Service (KMS) lets you host your keys, supports key rotation (automatic key updates), and provides a high level of security and maintainability.
+Even if an AccessKey (AK) used to access KMS is leaked, you can control the risk by disabling the AK or strengthening the access policy.
+The key itself is not compromised.

 Note